josevelaz/shop.com/README.md

 ```

 **components**
 This is where your React dumb components will live.
-Each component will have a directory containing the `.js` file,and optionally `.presets`,The app will come with some commonly used components like Button.
+Each component will have a directory containing the `.js` file.
+The app will come with some commonly used components like Button.

 **navigation**
 This is where your `react-navigation` navigators will live.